 How does it taste?
 What flavour do you get?
 How does it feel in the mouth?

 Are you able to visualize all these sensations?
 If yes, you have experienced mindful eating!

 In other words, mindful eating is simply acknowledging all the sensations we feel as we put any food or drink into our bodies.
 Our bodies send subtle signals about the feeling of taste, excitement, fullness, and other sensations in response to the food we consume.
 When eating mindfully, we can be in tune with these signals and make use of them for our well-being.

 We live in a society with an abundance of food choices, innumerable distractions, and the shortest attention spans.
 In this world of continuous stimuli, eating has become a mindless act and we are not in synchrony with the signals of our bodies.
 If the act of mindful eating is not implemented, overeating can become a chronic problem that may potentially turn into a lifestyle epidemic.

 On the other hand, mindful eating enhances our overall experience of food.
-We tend to enjoy and appreciate our food a lot more when eating mindfully, and staying healthy becomes a natural outcome of the process.
+We tend to enjoy and appreciate our food a lot more when eating mindfully, and staying healthy and maintaining a healthy diet becomes a natural outcome of the process.

 Mindful eating is already a conventional recommendation in the treatment of